liviuvj/sentiment-analysis-platform/README.md

     ```

 This script will deploy and configure all the components in the platform with a demo dataset.
 For more information, please check the documentation.

+A graceful minute will be given to Airbyte after it's up and running to let it boot up properly before configuring it further.